-For scuba diving enthusiasts, you may have about the “Coral Triangle,” but what does it all really mean?
+For enthusiasts of scuba diving tours for certified divers, you may have heard about the “Coral Triangle,” but what does it all really mean?
 If we were to correlate that above water, it would simply be described as the “Amazon of the Ocean,” where over 500 species of reef-building corals thrive and a third of the world’s coral-reef fish species and 6 of the world’s 7 species of sea turtles reside.

 The Coral Triangle hosts 30% of the world’s coral reefs that is within the vicinity of the Philippines, Indonesia, Malaysia, Papua New Guinea, the Solomon Islands, and Timor-Leste.